Phylogenetics-Brown-BIOL1425/phylobio_final_project/readme.md

 ## Methods
 Data for this project corresponds to real anonymized sequencing data from various populations of *your favorite marine organism.* Sequencing data was assembles to high coverage and mapping quality standards to a reference sequence of chromosome K available in NCBI.
 Data was anonymized using scripts 1, 2, and 3 (see supplement).
 Monomorphic and singleton (parsimony non-informative) locus were filtered using TASSEL 5 (http://www.maizegenetics.net/#!tassel/c17q9).
 Nexus files were built in SEAVIEW (http://www.molecularevolution.org/software/alignment/seaview).
 As opposed to MESQUITE, SEAVIEW outputs revbayes ready NEXUS files.

 Phylogenetic reconstructions were conducted in revbayes (rb) version 1.00 (March 2016) using two types of runs: heavy and light.
 Heavy runs were computationally expensive with 4 independent searches and 100,000 generations.
 Light runs were computationally moderate with only 2 searches and 30,000 generations.
 For both types of runs, searches were conducted in independent nodes of the OSCAR computer cluster using the MPI version of revbayes (rb-mpi; rb scripts 4 and 5 are also included in the supplement).
 A major advantage of RevBayes is its modular nature allowing phylogenetic reconstruction to be informed by different assumptions and models: rate matrix(figure 3), among site variation(figure 4), tree topology (Figure 5), and the phylogenetic MCMC model (Figure 6).

+The original vision of this project was to compare the chromosomal tree with each individual gene tree in the molecule.
+However, given time constrains, this project will present a 'Lite' version of the original vision focusing on the comparison of the

 #####Figure 3: Rate matrix
 ![Figure 3](https://rawgit.com/Jcbnunez/phylobio_final_project/master/rate_matrix.png "Figure 3 Rate Matrix")